PixelsCamp/docs/FAQ.md

 **Do you pay for the atendees' transportation and/or accomodation costs?**

+This year, in partnership with Siemens, Pixels Camp provides a free train for all the accepted participants coming from the north of Portugal.

+The schedule and registration form can be [found here][200].

-Er, no, sorry.
-You can, however, sleep in the venue (see below).
+You can also sleep in the venue (see below).

 **Can I bring a guest to the event?**